omunroe-com/books-2/restructuredtext/restructuredtext.rst

    documents.

-   Unlike `Markdown`_, |RST| covers officially many advanced markup, for example metadata, automatic table of contents, tables and semantic text.
-It has also a standardized way for writing custom extensions.
+   Unlike `Markdown`_, |RST| covers officially many advanced markup, for example document metadata, automatic table of contents, tables and semantic text.
+It has also a standardized way for writing custom extensions (directives and interpreted text roles) via `docutils`_ library written in Python.

    |RST| is commonly used with `Sphinx`_, which is a documentation generator
    originally developed for the official `Python documentation`_, but now it is